realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 ### Parsing sequences

 The rule for `object_fields` is shown below, and is really just a thin wrapper that reverses the list returned by the following rule for `rev_object_fields`.
-Note that the first production in `rev_object_fields` has an empty left-hand side.
-That's because what we're matching on in this case is an empty sequence of tokens.
-The comment `/* empty */` is used to make this clear.
-C-style comment syntax is used within the body of a rule.
+Note that the first production in `rev_object_fields` has an empty left-hand side, because what we're matching on in this case is an empty sequence of tokens.
+The comment `(* empty *)` is used to make this clear.

 ```frag
 ((typ ocaml)(name parsing/parser.mly)(part 4))